jon-corker/highways-digital-twin-poc/README.md

 */api/* contains an OpenAPI 3.0 YAML specification describing REST API endpoints for the service schema,

-*/notebooks/* contains example analytical workflows for pavement condition forecasting using SCANNER data, and drainage modelling using near-time guaged flow and rainfall.
+*/notebooks/* contains example analytical workflows for pavement condition forecasting using SCANNER data, and drainage modelling using near-time gauged flow and rainfall.

 Technologies and Standards
 ---